dshcheung/WDI_HK_9/04-server-applications/rails-sessions-custom-auth-lesson/readme.md

 - Explain HTTP request/response
 - Explain how to retrieve a user based on an email/password

-##Intro - It's all about sessions (10 mins)
+##Intro - It's all about sessions

 During the previous lesson, we've covered how to store critical data like passwords and how to know if a user is providing the right credentials; but this is the logic to authenticate a returning user who's will enter their credentials and create a new record for a new user.
 How do we keep track of the state of every user and make sure they don't have to authenticate each time they visit?

 The most common way of handling authentication - if all users are logged in or not - is to use cookies.

-According to royal.gov.uk:

-> "A cookie is a simple text file that is stored on a computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
-Each cookie is unique to a web browser, means that if you're logged in on Google with Chrome, you will still have to login to google if you open firefox on the same computer.
-Cookies will contain some anonymous information such as a user ID and the site name.
+> "A **cookie** is a simple text file that is stored on a computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
+> Each cookie is unique to a web browser, means that if you're logged in on Google with Chrome, you will still have to login to google if you open firefox on the same computer.
+> Cookies will contain some anonymous information such as a user ID and the site name.
 It basically allows a website to remember things like user preferences or the content of a shopping basket."

-## Demo/Codealong - How to use Cookies (15 mins)
+## Demo/Codealong - How to use Cookies

-> Note: Point out that students can try to follow along via a code along if they want, but that we'll be moving fast and starter code will be provided for the final activity.
-It might be better for students to closely pay attention and ask any concept-related questions.

 To illustrate how cookies are written and read from/by the server, let's create a rails app: